missinglink/mikrotik-openvpn-client/README.md

 ##### Configure routing

-Then we tell the router that all traffic with the `vpn_traffic` mark should go through the VPN interface:
+Next we tell the router that all traffic with the `vpn_traffic` mark should go through the VPN interface:

 ```bash
 ssh admin@192.168.88.1 ip route add disabled=no dst-address=0.0.0.0/0 type=unicast gateway=myvpn routing-mark=vpn_traffic scope=30 target-scope=10